seedstack/website/content/docs/seed/manual/rest/advanced-content-handling.md

 ## Send a stream

-To send bytes (i.e images) JAX-RS can return special stream :
+To send bytes (like images) JAX-RS can return special stream:

      @GET
      @Produces("text/plain")